grayl10/grayl10/Compiler Projects/README.md

   Don't try to build the entire grammar at once.
 Build a grammar rule for simple assignments, like "bob = joe;" then see if you can build a rule to find multiple statements, like "bob = joe; fred = 99;".
 Then try to match complex math expressions like "a = b + 99;" and "a = b + c + d - 77;"

   Once you can recognize multiple valid assignments, try while loops that have assignments inside the loop.
 I would save if-then and if-then-else for last.

+# Part 3
+  Now that we can find valid assignment statments and valid loops, output assemby code that matches those statements.
+  I suggest you start with assignment statements.
+Take a statment like "a=b+c+d;" and draw the parse tree that your grammar creates for that input.
+Also, write out the assembly that matches that code.
+Then figure out how each branch of the parse tree matches the assembly.
+That tells you what each rule should output.
+  I thought while loops were easier to create than if-then or if-then-else.
+Once you figure out a template for while loops, then if-then should be similar. if-then-else was a bit of a pain.
+  Make sure your project can handle an if-then after another if-then.
+In other words, the labels you use for the first if-then should be different than the labels for the second if-then.
+Hint: use a counter.
+  You do NOT have to correctly create labels for nested if-then or nested while loops.
+You should still output valid assembly, but your labels might not be correct.
+(YACC has a way to do that, but it is beyond the scope of this project.)
+  Given the input on the left your project should create assembly code similar to that on the right.

+    total = 0;                                          MOV R1, 0
+                                                        MOV total, R1
+    fib = 5;                                            MOV R1, 5
+                                                        MOV fib, R1
+    while fib > 0 do                            wtop 1: MOV R8, fib
+                                                        MOV R7, 0
+                                                        CMP R7
+                                                        BLE end1
+      total = total + fib;                              MOVE R1, total
+                                                        ADD R1, fib
+                                                        MOV total, R1
+      fib = fib - 1;                                    MOV R1, fib
+                                                        SUB R1, 1
+                                                        MOV fib, R1
+                                                        JMP wtop1
+    endwhile;                                      end1: